 Well, with Ian, I started thinking about them.
 I still do to this day.
-I quickly learned I had to allow plenty of time for everything, arrive early to events, set up schedules and routines, take time for transitioning back home—and that was just the beginning.
-Over time, the work required to make a transition successful for Ian became more complicated.
-And good or bad, thinking about transitions has become an automatic part of my life.
+I quickly learned I had to allow plenty of time for everything — arrive early to events, set up schedules and routines, take time for transitioning back home — and that this was just the beginning.
+Over time, the work needed to make a transition successful for Ian became more complicated.
+And, good or bad, thinking about transitions has become an automatic part of my life.

 When Ian started kindergarten (a big transition) I chose the school I thought would be best for him, chose his teacher, educated the teacher, gave a presentation to the entire faculty, and talked to the students in his class and to parents I saw around the school.

 For the daily transitions, I created a picture schedule of each day, and I helped develop strategies to transition between activities, such as prompting that an activity was about to end, mentioning what activity was going to happen next, using a transition object, and encouraging use of sensory activities.

 For the special transitions of vacations and school breaks, I created a schedule with routine.
 I had to.
 These transitions were so difficult for Ian that I soon learned the first two weeks of summer and most of winter break would be filled with aggressive behavior, and many vacation trips had aspects of complete disaster — no matter what I did.

 Unexpected transitions such as fire drills were successful because we did not let them become unexpected; we told Ian about them ahead of time.
 Even telling him sent his anxiety through the roof.
 When he wasn’t told about a fire drill, things went flying, and usually his glasses were the first thing to go.